stardusteight-d4c/fclx-chatgpt-microservice/README.md

 )
 ```

-This code is creating a gRPC client instance for the chat service specified by the Protocol Buffers definition file in `proto.pb`, using IP address `172.18.0.1` and port `50052` to connect to the gRPC server .
+> This code is creating a gRPC client instance for the chat service specified by the Protocol Buffers definition file in `proto.pb`, using IP address `172.18.0.1` and port `50052` to connect to the gRPC server .

-The second line `grpc.credentials.createInsecure()` creates an insecure communication channel to the gRPC server.
+> The second line `grpc.credentials.createInsecure()` creates an insecure communication channel to the gRPC server.
 This type of channel does not use SSL/TLS to encrypt communications, which means that information transmitted over it can be read and intercepted by third parties.
 However, in development or testing environments, it can be useful to use an unsecured channel to simplify infrastructure setup.
-In production environments, it is recommended to use a secure channel.
+In production environments, it is recommended to use a secure channel.</i>

-go mod tidy
-go run cmd/chatservice/main.go
+### <strong>Common problems</strong>

+#### Error initializing containers

+- Make sure you installed the dependencies with `go mod tidy`;
+- That there are environment variables correctly set in `.env`;
+- Delete the `.docker` directory with the command `sudo rm -r .docker`.

+#### Error with database

+Useful commands for debugging (accessing the DB or getting service logs):

+- `mysql -h localhost -P 3307 -u root -p`
+- `docker exec -it nextjs-db-1 mysql -uroot -proot -h db`
+- `docker logs nextjs-db-1`

+Normalmente também pode ser um problema de `migrate`, onde você pode ter esquecido de gerar as tabelas.
+Nesta aplicação vocÊ poder gerar as migrações de formas diferentes:

+##### Front-end

+- `docker compose exec app bash`
+- `npx prisma migrate dev`

+##### Back-end

+- `docker compose exec chatservice bash`
+- `go install -tags 'mysql' github.com/golang-migrate/migrate/v4/cmd/migrate@latest`
+- `make migrate`

+<i>*don't forget to run the servers in their containers with `go run cmd/chatservice/main.go` and `npm run dev`</i>

 ```
 .